 How do I set up snapshots?

-Tableau CRM now has a templated app that provides a great foundation for this, Snapshot Analytics.
+CRM Analytics now has a templated app that provides a great foundation for this, Snapshot Analytics.
 This template sets up a dataflow and basic dataset, and is a great foundation for further tweaking.

 Tips and Tricks

 This allows you to reliably get your most recent snapshot data, without relying on the SnapshotDate.
 For example, if you filter to SnapshotDate = “current day”, and your dataflow hasn’t run yet (or failed), then you won’t get any data.

 Current dimension value lookups for historical snapshot data